magnusdv/pedsuite/README.md

 ## QuickPed - an online pedigree creator

-In addition to the R packages, the **ped suite** also includes QuickPed, a free interactive program for making pedigree charts.
+In addition to the R packages, the **ped suite** also includes QuickPed, a free interactive program for creating and exploring pedigrees.
 Read more about it [here](https://magnusdv.github.io/pedsuite/articles/web_only/quickped.html), or simply try it out: <https://magnusdv.shinyapps.io/quickped>.